… for truss structures#

 The last option is chosen.

-Solve for the displacement in terms of the unknown indeterminate forces as you would normally do for a statically determinate structure.
+Solve the displacement in terms of the unknown indeterminate forces as you would normally do for a statically determinate structure.

 Example

-We’ve chosen the following statically determinate structure with displacement constraint \(w_{\rm{B}}\left( B_{\rm{v}} \right) = 0\):
+We have chosen the following statically determinate structure with deformation condition \(w_{\rm{B}}\left( B_{\rm{v}} \right) = 0\):

-Since \(\rm{AE}\) is infinitely stiff, all deformations will be the result of bars extending / compressing.
-To calculate this, first the normal forces can be evaluated as a function of \(B_{\rm{v}}\) using i.e. a moment equilibrium around \(\rm{A}\) for the member \(\text{ADE}\):
+Because \(\rm{AE}\) is infinitely stiff, all deformations will be the result of bars stretching/compressing.
+To calculate this, the normal forces can first be evaluated as a function of \(B_{\rm{v}}\) using, for example, a moment equilibrium around \(\rm{A}\) for the element \(\text{ADE}\):

 \(N_{\rm{CD}}\left( B_{\rm{v}} \right) = 210 - 2.5 B_{\rm{v}}\)